 Is disability insurance worth it?

-Short Answer: Yes, disability insurance is worth it if you earn an income - especially if you have loved ones who depend on you.
+Short Answer: Yes, disability insurance is worth considering if you earn an income - especially if you have loved ones who depend on you.

 Long Answer: Disability insurance is a smart investment for young, healthy individuals who want to secure their financial future.
 Without disability insurance, a bad accident, loss of vision, chronic condition, or illness could cause financial hardship.
 Even a temporary disability can cause you to deplete your savings, fall behind on bills, and rack up debt.